DPhil, MPH, BMed

 Cai T. et al, (2022), JOURNAL OF HUMAN HYPERTENSION, 36, 10 - 10

-Associations between statins and adverse events in primary prevention of cardiovascular disease: systematic review with pairwise, network, and dose-response meta-analyses.
+Associations between statins and adverse events in primary prevention of cardiovascular disease: Systematic review with pairwise, network, and dose-response meta-analyses

-Cai T. et al, (2021), BMJ, 374
+Cai T. et al, (2021), The BMJ, 374

-The protease inhibitor lopinavir, boosted with ritonavir, as treatment for COVID-19: a rapid review
+The protease inhibitor lopinavir, boosted with ritonavir, as treatment for COVID-19: A rapid review

-Dorward J. et al, (2020), Antiviral therapy, 25, 365 - 376
+Dorward J. et al, (2021), Antiviral Therapy, 25, 365 - 376

 The cardiovascular effect of incretin-based therapies among type 2 diabetes: a systematic review and network meta-analysis